 Fasting is detaching ourselves from the bondage of this world thus growing our relationship with God.
 During Lent, the Church bounds all Catholics from age 18 until age 59 to observe fasting and 14 years older to abstain from meat on Ash Wednesday and Good Friday.
 Additionally, it is also a common practice for Catholics to give up something as a form of fasting during Lent.
 It could be as random as sweets, social media, vices, and other attachments.

-Sticking to the fasting rules is simple for the scrupulous, the only issue that usually arises is the fear that they would break them resulting to extreme doubt.
+Sticking to the fasting rules is simple for the scrupulous, the only issue that usually arises is the fear that they would break them resulting in extreme doubt.

 One example is meatless Fridays.
 For the first few Fridays, it would be easy but the following Fridays, it could be stressful.